spatie/guidelines.spatie.be/content/code-style/css.md

 }
 ```

-- A modifier changes one basic properties of a block, or adds a property
+- A modifier changes one basic properties of a component, or adds a property
-- Modifiers are **always tied** to a component or block, don't work on their own (make sure you never write "global" modifier selectors)
+- Modifiers are **always tied** to a component, don't work on their own (make sure you never write "global" modifier selectors)
 - Modifiers should be generic and reusable if possible: `class="team -large"` is better than `class="team -management"`
 - Multiple modifiers are possible.
 Each modifier is responsible for a property: `class="alert -success -rounded -large"`.
 If you keep using these modifiers together, consider a **variation** (see below)
 - Since modifiers have a single responsibility, the order in html or css shouldn't matter

-### .block--variation
+### .component--variation

 ```html
 <div class="button--delete">